 - Physical or emotional injury claims: typically must be filed 2–4 years from the date of the injury or when the damage is discovered.
 Some states have shorter or longer filing timelines, so it’s vital to understand the requirements that apply to your situation.

 - Child sexual abuse: Many states extend filing deadlines until several years after the survivor turns 18.
-Some states have abolished limits entirely due to the extreme emotional stress many survivors face.
+Some states have abolished filing limits entirely due to the extreme emotional stress many survivors face and the time it takes to come forward.

 - Claims against government-run facilities may require a notice of claim within 90–180 days from the date of the abuse.
 If the abuse happened at a governmental facility, it’s crucial to consult with an experienced legal team to avoid missing these deadlines.

 Courts often pause (“toll”) the clock when trauma delays reporting.
-A dedicated youth abuse attorney at Lawsuit Legal News can analyze the nuances of your unique circumstances and explain your specific rights and obligations.
+A dedicated youth abuse attorney at Dolman Law Group can analyze the nuances of your unique circumstances and explain your specific rights and obligations.

 Do I Really Need a Lawyer and What Will It Cost?